alarm-redist/fifty-states/analyses/OH_cd_2010/doc_OH_cd_2010.md

 In Ohio, districts must:

 1. be contiguous
-1. have equal populations
+2. have equal populations
-1. be geographically compact
+3. be geographically compact
-1. preserve county and municipality boundaries as much as possible
+4. preserve political subdivisions

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.05%.
 We use a pseudo-county constraint to help preserve county and municipality boundaries.
 See '02_setup_OH_cd_2010.R' file.